Harriet Frances Carpenter

 Harriet Frances Carpenter (1868/75 – August 16, 1956) was an American educator and author, as well as a woman's suffrage activist throughout New Jersey.

 After graduating from the Chicago Kindergarten College, her career specialized in early childhood education at various institutions.
-In addition to Mother Play in Story in two volumes, Carpenter published several essays.
-She also wrote and directed dramas.
+In addition to her book Mother Play in Story, Carpenter published several essays and wrote and directed dramas.

 Early life and education

 Harriet (nickname, "Pearl") Frances Carpenter was born at Lyons, Iowa, on June 6, 1875.
 (Note: According to her obituary in The Courier-News of Bridgewater Township, New Jersey (1956), Carpenter was born in 1868.)
 Her parents were Abraham and Mary Carpenter.
-She was of an old colonial Pennsylvania family; and the eighth lineal granddaughter of Madam Feree, the French Huguenot colonizer of Lancaster County, Pennsylvania from whom Admiral Winfield Scott Schley claimed descent.
-Her ancestors were loyal patriots and Revolutionary heroes, dwelling for seven generations in the big, stone mansion "Carpenter Hall" on the lands deeded to them by William Penn.
-The place was sold when the grandfather moved west.
-Later Harriet's father owned large wheat ranges at Fargo, North Dakota and at Island Lake, North Dakota.
-Being a delicate child, she was taken there to romp over the prairies and to ride the horses brought, unbroken, from Montana.
-It was here that the love for nature, that colored her life, first developed.
+She was descended from an old colonial Pennsylvania family, but her grandfather had moved west.
+Her father owned large wheat ranges in North Dakota.
+As a sick child, she was sent to Montana, where she developed a love of nature.

-After careful tutoring, Carpenter went to Chicago to finish her education.
-She graduated from the Chicago Kindergarten College, toward the end of the 19th century, with the highest honors of her class.
+She was educated by tutors and at Chicago Kindergarten College, where she graduated the highest honors in her class.

 Career

+Educational work

-The same year as her graduation, Carpenter became Superintendent of the Cincinnati Free Kindergarten Training School and Supervisor of its thirty kindergartens.
-She was a charter member of the Cincinnati Woman's Club, and to members of its Educational Department, gave her first course of lectures on Children's Literature and on the interpretation of music drama for which her several trips to Beyreuth had fitted her.
+Upon graduating, Carpenter became superintendent of the Cincinnati Free Kindergarten Training School and supervisor of thirty kindergartens.
+She was a charter member of the Cincinnati Woman's Club and delivered lectures to its members on children's literature and dramatic music which drew on her experience visiting Bayreuth.

-After a few years, she resigned to seek rest and to continue the study of interpretive art, coming to New York City for the purpose.
-But Newark, New Jersey was in need of an enthusiastic leader for the kindergartens then newly put into the public school system there, and in 1898, she was persuaded to take charge of this work in the city normal school, later known as New Jersey State Normal School (now, Kean University).
-The general courses in storytelling that Carpenter conducted there led to the publication of her two volumes, entitled Mother Play In Story, and several children's dramas and other child literature used in modern school life of that era.
+After a few years, Carpenter moved to New York City to study interpretive art.
+While there, she took charge of the Newark, New Jersey public kindergarten system.
+Beginning in 1898, she led courses in kindergarten instruction at the city normal school (today known as Kean University).